This Outer Banks-inspired Watermelon Blue Cheese Salad with Creamy Lemon Balsamic Vinaigrette is bright and flavorful!

 - 2 teaspoons balsamic vinegar or white truffle oil

 - 2/3 cup extra virgin olive oil

 - Place greens on four salad plates.
 Add watermelon and honeydew squares and top with radish slices.
-Crumble blue cheese over top.
+Crumble the bleu cheese over top.

-- For the vinaigrette, place all ingredients in a small bowl and whisk together until combined.
+- For the vinaigrette, place all ingredients in a small mixing bowl and whisk together until combined.